mattyoung101/ant_colony_hpc/docs/ant_navigation.md

 # Ant navigation
+**THIS METHOD NO LONGER USED, A FIXED CHANCE IS USED TO MOVE ANTS**

 Problem: The ants move randomly, but they're not getting anywhere.

 We will solve this problem in a "digital signal processing" sense.
 We have two signals: